madjava/phonebook-api/README.md

 PORT=<your port> npm start
 ```

+Or update the **`PORT`** environment variable in the `.env` file in the root folder

 ## Database

-On startup the service will attempt to load some default data for use in the application.
+On startup the service will attempt to load some default data for use after the service is up and runnning.
 Data generation was done with the help of [Faker](https://www.npmjs.com/package/faker).

 The default database is an in-memory [MongoDb](https://www.mongodb.com/what-is-mongodb) database and was made possible by the use of the [mongodb-memory-server](https://www.npmjs.com/package/mongodb-memory-server) library.

-It loads by default 100 records.
-If you want more data generated then start the server with the environment variable like so
+It loads by default `100` records.
+If you want more data generated then start the server with the environment variable like so or update the `MAX_RECORDS` environment variable in the `.env` file

 ```bash
 MAX_RECORDS=<your option> npm start